-Will it be claims only?That is our understanding – and we think that’s a recipe for confusion in the many cases which throw up multi-faceted problems for doctors.
-But with less than six months to go until implementation there is still no published statement on how the scheme will operate.
+Will SBIS be claims only?That is our understanding – and we think that’s a recipe for confusion in the many cases which throw up multi-faceted problems for doctors.
+But with weeks to go until implementation there is still no published statement on how the scheme will operate.
 Close

-Will it be occurrence or claims made?It is our understanding that it will be occurrence-based, but with less than six months to go until implementation we await even the basic details on how the scheme will operate.
+Will it be occurrence or claims made?It is our understanding that it will be occurrence-based, but with weeks to go until implementation we await even the basic details on how the scheme will operate.
 Close

-What happens to historic liabilities, i.e past claims, claims yet to arise?This is one of the key details to be discussed with DHSC.
-Members can be assured that MDDUS is fully funded and can meet both our known liabilities and our estimate of the unknown ones.
+What happens to historic liabilities, i.e past claims, claims yet to arise?This is one of the key details we are discussing with DHSC.
+Members can be assured that MDDUS is fully funded and can meet both our known liabilities and our estimate of those unknown.
 Close

-What happens to an existing claim?We are working on the assumption that claims will continue to be managed where they currently lie but with less than six months to go until implementation we await even the basic details on how the scheme will operate.
+What will happen to an existing claim?We are working on the assumption that claims will continue to be managed where they currently lie but with weeks to go until implementation of SBIS we still await even the basic details on how the scheme will operate.
 Close

 Will the company compete against a new state scheme?We will continue to seek to meet the needs of our members as comprehensively and effectively as we can.
 We will certainly offer claims services to GPs across the UK for work that is not covered by the state scheme.
 In addition as mentioned above, GPs in England and Wales will still require cover for the areas this new scheme does not cover.
 Close